mwhamgenomics/mwhamgenomics.github.io/posts/c.md

 Here, we see a good example of the trade-off between processing speed and development speed.
 We had a full Python script implementing the above functionality in about 10-15 minutes, however it took about 3 times the time that Sickle took to process a pair of 4 Gb fastqs.
-This may look like an unsuccessful experiment, but it's perfectly appropriate to sketch a solution in a high-level language before optimising in something like C, which has a much faster running speed, but a much slower development speed.
+This may look like an unsuccessful experiment, but it's perfectly appropriate to sketch a solution in a high-level language before optimising in something like C, which has a much faster running speed but a much slower development speed.